 Minimizes Pressure Ulcers

-This is the percent of patients who suffered from a pressure ulcer.
-Pressure ulcers, also called bed sores, are routinely caused by patients staying in one position for too long.
-Better nursing protocols can minimize the number of pressure ulcers sustained by residents in a nursing home.
+This is the percentage of patients who sustained a pressure ulcer.
+Pressure ulcers, also known as bed sores, are routinely caused by patients not being moved frequently enough.
+Better nursing care limits the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls